gitagogaming/TP-PluginAutoUpdater-electron/README.md

 -------

-Created for use with TouchPortal NodeAPI and Plugin Developing - https://github.com/spdermn02/touchportal-node-api
+Created for use with TouchPortal NodeSDK and Plugin Developing - https://github.com/spdermn02/touchportal-node-api

 ### Creates a Browser Window: